oplS17projects/Fake-News/README.md

 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include milestones and final deliverable.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

 David DaCosta (@anti-dave)